 He was aware that as a priest he was not too popular with some of these non- practicing Catholics.
 Knowing this awareness to be an urging of the Holy Spirit, Fr.
 Judge invited a group of apostolic catholic women to meet with him to pray and plan about the problem of those Catholics in risk of losing the faith.

 That first meeting which took place in Brooklyn, NY at St. John’s Parish was the beginning of what was to become the Missionary Cenacle Apostolate (MCA).
-From this lay organization eventually came two new missionary religious congregations: the Missionary Servants of the Most Blessed Trinity (a congregation of women) and the Missionary Servants of the Most Holy Trinity (a congregation of men).
+From this lay organization eventually came two new missionary religious congregations: the Missionary Servants of the Most Blessed Trinity (Catholic sisters) and the Missionary Servants of the Most Holy Trinity (Catholic brothers and priests).
 Father Judge believed in the capacity of ordinary men and women to love and serve God in the ordinary circumstance of their lives.
-He taught that by being a loving presence to the people we meet in our daily life we live out our Baptismal call to be Apostles
+He taught that by being a loving presence to the people we meet in our daily life we live out our Baptismal call to be Apostles.

-Mother Boniface Keasey, a native of western Pennsylvania and a teacher, joined Father Judge’s missionary efforts in Alabama in 1916.
-By 1919, when the fledgling religious community of women was being formed, Father Judge named her the first General Custodian (Major Superior Superior).
+Mother Boniface Keasey, a teacher from Western Pennsylvania, joined Father Judge’s missionary efforts in Alabama in 1916.
+By 1919, when the fledgling religious community of women was being formed, Father Judge named her the first General Custodian (Major Superior).
 Through her leadership the work of the Sisters spread beyond the confines of Alabama.
-In 1978 the Sisters, at a General Chapter recognized Mother Boniface as the Co-founder of their Institute.
+In 1978 the Sisters, at a General Chapter recognized Mother Boniface as the Co-founder of their religious congregation.

 The Missionary Cenacle Family exists to glorify the Triune God by participating in the mission of Jesus as an apostolic family which is missionary in the providence of daily life.